VRConservation/neca/intro.md

 **5. Water**.
 Examples and cases from water and stormwater management.

-**6. NE CA Roadmap**.
+**6. Roadmap**.
 An updated version of the NE California Finance Roadmap and how NE CA can move towards leveraging public funds with private.

 **7. Barriers**.
 The barriers to conservation finance, in particular, getting beyond their novelty.